docker/compose/CONTRIBUTING.md

 The Docker maintainers take security seriously.
 If you discover a security issue, please bring it to their attention right away!

-Please **DO NOT** file a public issue, instead send your report privately to [security@docker.com](mailto:security@docker.com).
+Please **DO NOT** file a public issue, instead, send your report privately to [security@docker.com](mailto:security@docker.com).

-Security reports are greatly appreciated and we will publicly thank you for it.
+Security reports are greatly appreciated and we will publicly thank you for them.
 We also like to send gifts&mdash;if you're into Docker swag, make sure to let us know.
-We currently do not offer a paid security bounty program, but are not ruling it out in the future.
+We currently do not offer a paid security bounty program but are not ruling it out in the future.